 Guidelines and specific requirements for dossier preparation follow.

-Dossiers are presented to the Provost's Office electronically (via flash drive) by the division.
-Although the Provost's Office no longer requires hard copies of the dossiers, some divisions still require hard copies.
-Please consult with your divisional dean's office for specific requirements for the number of copies and formatting as well as information about administrative support for producing your dossier.
+Dossiers are presented to the Provost's Office electronically (via flash drive) by the college.
+Although the Provost's Office no longer requires hard copies of the dossiers, some colleges still require hard copies.
+Please consult with your college's dean's office for specific requirements for the number of copies and formatting as well as information about administrative support for producing your dossier.

 1. Digital Dossier